-The fourth year begins the Interventional Radiology emphasis.
-Rotations are at DHMC, and 3 of the four-week rotations will be in Diagnostic Radiology for the requisite mammography and nuclear medicine rotations.
+The first year of IR residency includes rotations at DHMC, with three of the four-week rotations dedicated to mammography and nuclear medicine to fulfill the MQSA and NRC requirements, as well as a four-week Night Float rotation.
 The remainder of the year consists of IR and IR-related rotations, including an ICU rotation and 1-2 other clinical rotations.
-There are two elective months for research, or additional clinical or IR exposure of interest to the trainee.
+There is an elective month for research or additional clinical or IR exposure of interest to the trainee.

 Fifth year (IR)

-The fifth year residents assume greater levels of responsibility for managing the IR service and for the performance of procedures.
+The fifth-year resident assumes greater levels of responsibility for managing the IR service and for the performance of procedures.
 DHMC clinical rotations include two dedicated rotations on the Vascular Surgery service, where the resident participates in interventions for aneurysmal and peripheral vascular disease.
-Additional dedicated rotations include pain medicine, and Neuro-Interventional Radiology, and again there are two potential elective months.
+Additional dedicated rotations include pain medicine and Neuro-Interventional Radiology, as well as two potential elective months.